ngriffiths21/measles-dashboard/src/index.md

 Vaccination rate among Kindergartners: CDC data table, [Vaccination Coverage and Exemptions among Kindergartners](https://data.cdc.gov/Vaccinations/Vaccination-Coverage-and-Exemptions-among-Kinderga/ijqb-a7ye/about_data).

 County level measles vaccination: [JHU Trends in County-Level MMR Vaccination](https://github.com/CSSEGISandData/MMR_data) by Ensheng Dong, Samee Saiyed, Andreas Nearchou, Yamato Okura, and Lauren M. Gardner at Johns Hopkins.

+---

+Thank you to all the colleagues, friends and family who provided helpful feedback.

+---

+*Nicholas Griffiths is an epidemiologist who previously worked at Massachusetts Department of Public Health and has an MPH from Boston University.*